dipth/cache_wagon/README.markdown

 cache_wagon provides the read_flash_from_session method which works just like the flash-hash, by returning a hash of all the stored flash-messages, and then clears the messages.
 You can then use a second AJAX request to your server, to render these messages out to the client.

+To use this feature, all you have to do, is to add the following before_filter to application.rb or any controller that writes flash-messages that needs to be cacheable.

+    after_filter :write_flash_to_session

 **Here is an example:**

 Let's say that we have a HTTP-cached page, that needs to render a dynamic menu that changes depending on the users login-status.